Skip to main content

 Part of the walk takes in the Marshall's Arm Nature Reserve.

 There is the opportunity for a café break after approximately 5.5 km We will return to the start via picturesque River Dane.
 The walk is approximately 7.5km long on well made paths with little climb.
+There are public toilets near the string point but none on the walk itself.

 Walk Location